microsoft/vscode-docs/docs/remote/containers.md

 ### Extension limitations

 Many extensions will work inside dev containers without modification.
 However, in some cases, certain features may require changes.
 If you run into an extension issue, [see here for a summary of common problems and solutions](/docs/remote/troubleshooting.md#extensiont-tips) that you can mention to the extension author when reporting the issue.

 ## Common questions

-### I am seeing errors when trying to mount the local filesystem into a container, how do I fix this?
+### I am seeing errors when trying to mount the local filesystem into a container

 Right-click on the Docker task bar item.
 On Windows, go to the **Settings > Shared Drives** tab and check the drive(s) where your source code is located.
 On macOS, go the **Preferences > File Sharing** tab and make sure the folder containing your source code is under a file path specified in the list.

 See [Docker Desktop for Windows tips](/docs/remote/troubleshooting.md#docker-desktop-for-windows-tips) for information on workarounds to common Docker for Windows issues.

-### I am seeing "W: Failed to fetch http://deb.debian.org/debian/dists/jessie-updates/InRelease" when building a Dockerfile, how do I fix this?
+### I am seeing "W: Failed to fetch http://deb.debian.org/debian/dists/jessie-updates/InRelease" when building a Dockerfile

 You may be hitting known Docker issue with Debian 8 (Jessie).
 See [here for a workaround](/docs/remote/troubleshooting.md#other-common-docker-related-errors-and-issues).

-### I'm seeing an error about a missing library or dependency, how do I fix this?
+### I'm seeing an error about a missing library or dependency

 Some extensions rely on libraries not found in the certain Docker images.
 See [above](#installing-additional-software-in-the-sandbox) for help resolving the problem.